Investing for beginners can feel complicated.

 They have low fees and track entire markets.
-This is why building your own portfolio isn’t complicated.
+This is why building your portfolio is simple.
 First, determine your risk tolerance.

-Investing in the stock market is a great option to build wealth.
+Investing in the stock market is an excellent option for building wealth.

-If you continuously invest in yourself your income will grow with you.
-You’ll build better businesses and be knowledgeable in many key areas.
-Like investing in the stock market you have to diversify how you invest in yourself.
+If you continuously invest in yourself, your income will grow with you.
+You’ll build better businesses and be knowledgeable in many vital areas.
+Like investing in the stock market, you have to diversify your investment.

 If you’re starting to invest late in the game, don’t worry.
-Remember, don’t compare yourself with no one except yourself.
+Remember, don’t compare yourself with anyone except yourself.

 Keep it simple and invest in index funds.
-Manage them yourself or let a robo-advisor do it for you.
-But, don’t let your money sit in a regular savings account.
+Manage them yourself, or let a robo-advisor do it for you.
+But keep your money from sitting in a regular savings account.

-This is why you need to continuously invest in yourself.
-Grow and one day you’ll have your financial future secured.
+Continue to grow; one day, your financial future will be secured.
 Now go invest your money–a brighter financial future awaits.